 Findings of Responsibility.
-If the Respondent is found to be responsible for the Prohibited Conduct as an outcome of the hearing, the Associate Vice-President for Affirmative Action or their designee will provide a copy of the Hearing Officer's finding to the Respondent's immediate Supervisor and other appropriate University officials.
-The Supervisor, in consultation with the relevant University officials will determine the appropriate remedy and/or sanction to be imposed.
-If disciplinary action is imposed, the Supervisor will notify the Affirmative Action Office, Human Resources, and other University officials, as appropriate, when such action has been completed (i.e., training, probation, suspension).
-Sanction(s) may include written warning, loss of privileges, mandatory training or education, No Contact order, loss of salary increase, administrative leave, revocation of tenure, and/or termination of employment depending on the circumstances and severity of the violation.
+If the Respondent is a University employee and is found to be responsible for the Prohibited Conduct as an outcome of the investigation, the AVPAA or their designee will meet with the Respondent's immediate Supervisor and/or other appropriate University officials to discuss the Letter of Finding and recommended disciplinary action.
+The AAO may also determine that the Investigative Report should be provided to the employee's supervisor, the Human Resources Strategic Partner or Consultant or to additional University administrators, in order to determine appropriate action following a finding of responsibility.
+The Supervisor, in consultation with relevant University officials, will determine the appropriate remedy and/or sanction to be imposed.
+If disciplinary action is imposed, the Supervisor will notify the AAO, Human Resources, and other University officials, as appropriate, when such action has been completed (i.e., training, probation, suspension).
+For a list of disciplinary sanctions, please see the section titled, Possible sanctions or protective measures Penn State may impose following a final determination of an institutional procedure against employees.